Mindful Emotion Coaching

 The approach is based on the extensive evidence base and practical learning materials created by Center on the Developing Child, Harvard University.
 Sign Up to join EHCAP's Learning Community and find out more about the work Sarah is leading, the thinking behind it and how you could do something similar in your community.

 Healthy development in the early years provides the building blocks for educational achievement, economic productivity, responsible citizenship, strong communities, and successful parenting of the next generation.
-From brain architecture to toxic stress to serve and return, The Brain Architects, a new podcast from the Center on the Developing Child at Harvard University, explores what we can do during this incredibly important period..
+From brain architecture to toxic stress to serve and return, The Brain Architects, a new series of podcasts from the Center on the Developing Child at Harvard University, explores what we can do during this incredibly important period..

 EHCAP looks for evidence based metaphors that enable change - the model of positive, tolerable, toxic stress where toxic stress disrupts the developing brain and other biological systems with lifelong consequences for learning, behaviour and health (more likely to have heart disease, diabetes, hypertension, addiction) is an example of this.
 We know from the science that the laying down of brain architecture is particularly affected by toxic stress in pregnancy and the first couple of years of life and that this brain architectural difference leads to difficulties with emotion regulation and executive function.